 Funded by / Ownership

-The Advocates for Self-Government is a non-profit that is funded through donations and the sale of merchandise from an online shop.
+The Advocates for Self-Government is a non-profit funded through donations and the sale of merchandise from an online shop.

 Analysis / Bias

-In review, the website is best known for hosting a political quiz that uses the Nolan Chart, which is a political spectrum diagram created by American libertarian activist David Nolan in 1969.
+The website is best known for hosting a political quiz that uses the Nolan Chart, a political spectrum diagram created by American libertarian activist David Nolan in 1969.
 The chart plots political views along two axes, representing economic freedom and personal freedom.
-It expands political view analysis beyond the traditional one-dimensional left-right/progressive-conservative divide, in order to position libertarianism as outside the traditional spectrum.
+It expands political view analysis beyond the traditional one-dimensional left-right/progressive-conservative divide in order to position libertarianism as outside the traditional spectrum.

-The website also provides educational materials related to libertariansm and provides original news reporting.
+The website also provides educational materials related to libertarianism and original news reporting.
 News stories use moderately loaded language that favors small government libertarian perspectives such as this: Democratic Presidential Candidates Get $15 Minimum Wage Wrong.
 The website frequently reports negatively on socialism such as this: Swedish Ex-Prime Minister Rebukes Bernie: Socialism Only Destroys.
 This article uses a variety of factually mixed right biased sources such as Mises.
-Although they report negatively on progressive economics, they also do not have favorable opinion regarding the Trump Administrations policies such as this: Promises Swept: Trump Escalates War in Syria For Nonsense Oil Strategy.
-Finally, when it comes to science they present a skeptical view on human influenced climate change, which is opposed to the consensus of science.
-In general, most stories are fact based and support right leaning free market capitalism.
+Although they report negatively on progressive economics, they do not have favorable opinions regarding the former Trump Administrations’ policies such as this: Promises Swept: Trump Escalates War in Syria For Nonsense Oil Strategy.
+Finally, when it comes to science, they present a skeptical view on human-influenced climate change, which is opposed to the consensus of science.
+In general, most stories are fact-based and support right-leaning free-market capitalism.

-Overall, we rate The Advocates for Self-Government Right-Center Biased based on support for libertarian leaning free market capitalism.
-We also rate them Mostly Factual in reporting, rather than High, due to the occasional use of poor sources and not aligning with the consensus of science regarding human influenced climate change.
-(D. Van Zandt 12/8/2019)
+Overall, we rate The Advocates for Self-Government Right-Center Biased based on support for libertarian-leaning free-market capitalism.
+We also rate them Mostly Factual in reporting, rather than High, due to the occasional use of poor sources and not aligning with the consensus of science regarding human-influenced climate change.
+(D. Van Zandt 12/8/2019) Updated (01/05/2022)